-6.1.1.3 A highly liberal system can be developed from the balanced system by extending the assessed QMS to cover the design stage of those measuring instruments (the R&D operations of the manufacturer).
+5.1.1.3 A highly liberal system can be developed from the balanced system by extending the assessed QMS to cover the design stage of those measuring instruments (the R&D operations of the manufacturer).
 The relevant competent body, having assessed this more complex QMS, would subsequently assess technical documentation of any new type (design) of the measuring instrument (resulting eventually in the issuance of a design certificate).
 In this system no third-party testing is required.
-It can be assumed that the majority of tests will be carried out by the actual manufacturer.
-Instead, there is third-party assessment of the technical documentation.
+It can be assumed that the majority of tests will be made by the actual manufacturer.
+Instead, there is third-party assessment of technical documentation.

-When all the intervention strategies according to 6.1.1.1 in the restrictive system 6.1.1.4 are used, much of the burden incurred in meeting legal requirements is removed from the manufacturer, because legal metrology officials accept the responsibility for making both the effort and many of the decisions necessary in the control process.
+5.1.1.4 When all the above-listed intervention strategies in the restrictive system are used, much of the burden for meeting legal requirements is removed from the manufacturer, because legal metrology officials accept the responsibility for making both the effort and many of the decisions necessary in the control process.
 From the consumer protection point of view such a system is ideal but at the same time it is a significant burden for manufacturers from both a financial and logistical point of view.
-The choice of strategy also depends on how much of the responsibility for the total process the metrology officials can accept even if the responsibility of individual metrology officials in the field can never go beyond the moment of their observations - the manufacturer or owner/user as appropriate always remains primarily responsible.
+The choice of strategy also depends on how much of the responsibility for the total process the metrology officials can accept.
 Where legal metrology resources are limited, which appears to be the case around the world, a strategy of limited intervention by authorities in the process of putting instruments on the market and into use may be employed.
-The practical implications of the fact that all the instruments in the pre-market stage are with the manufacturer have to be taken into account as well (the manufacturer is therefore well positioned to play a major role here).
+The practical implications of the fact that all the instruments in the pre-market stage are with the manufacturer has to be taken into account as well (it is well positioned to play a role here).
 The balanced system is more manufacturer-friendly, and at the same time can retain an effective degree of protection of public interests.
 It also allows legal metrology authorities to focus on measurement processes in use.
-At the other extreme, the liberal system minimizes any third-party intervention in this regulated area to nearly zero which would hardly be acceptable even in the non-regulated area in general.
+At the other extreme, the liberal system minimises any third-party intervention in this regulated area to nearly zero which would hardly be acceptable even in the non-regulated area in general.
 The replacement of a third-party testing by a mere assessment of documentation is highly controversial.
-Such self-operation on the part of manufacturers can potentially lead to a non-level playing field for them and protection of public interests is extremely endangered here, especially when manufacturers (or their representatives) play a dominant role in in-service operations of metrological control in some jurisdictions, such as in the case of weighing instruments.
-On the other hand, the reasoning based on total measurement controls (analogue to that under point 4.6 that a type approval for liquid in glass thermometers is sufficient, and that in point 6.1.2) can provide arguments that for certain types of instruments the highly liberal system can be used.
+Such self-operation on the part of manufacturers can potentially lead to a non-level playing field for them and protection of public interests is extremely endangered here, especially when manufacturers (or their representatives) play a dominant role in in-service operations of metrological control in some jurisdictions, such as in case of weighing instruments.

-6.1.2 Post-market approach
+5.1.2 Post-market approach